 The number of biscuits depends on the size you want the biscuit to be, but generally you can expect 50-75

-My next choice is something I made up a couple of years ago.
+My next favorite of sweet potato recipes is something I made up a couple of years ago.
 I wanted to make a breakfast casserole using the veggies from our harvest.
 I created several versions depending on what we had on the counter waiting to be eaten.